 - Persistent or severe pelvic pain.
 While some pain is normal any time a pregnancy ends, pain that does not go away with the use of pain relievers and a heating pad, or which persists for several days, could be a sign of infection or another complication.

-It is normal for pregnancy symptoms to continue for one or two weeks following the end of pregnancy, due to pregnancy hormones that remain in the blood.
+It is normal for pregnancy symptoms to continue for one or two weeks following the end of pregnancy due to the hormones that remain in the blood.
 It is also normal to have positive pregnancy tests for four to six weeks following the end of pregnancy, for the same reason

 In other cases, a dilation and curettage - also called a D&C - might be necessary.
 In a D&C, medication is used to dilate the cervix so that doctors can remove any remaining fetal or placental tissue.